 To them, it is a more personal way of laying their beloved pets to rest.
 Moreover, home pet burial is also a more practical and cost-effective option.

 Whilst these are understandable reasons, it is not the safest nor most reliable choice.
-Back garden pet burials not only endanger the lives of people but also harms the environment and wildlife.
+Back-garden pet burials not only endanger the lives of people but also harm the environment and wildlife.

 Why Should You Be Wary of Back Garden Pet Burial?

-If a pet has been put to sleep, this process involves administering a highly potent anesthetic agent called pentobarbital.
+If a family pet has been put to sleep, this process involves administering a highly potent anaesthetic agent called pentobarbital.
 It takes up to a year for this drug to dissolve from a deceased pet’s body.

 Stray or wild animals might dig up back garden pet burials.
 They might scavenge on the pet’s remains and end up getting poisoned by the euthanasia solution.

-Moreover, if your pet died because of some disease, it will still persist within his body even after death.
+Moreover, if your pet dies because of some disease, it will persist within his body even after death.
 Therefore, home pet burials may also cause the spread of viruses and diseases to wildlife and neighbourhood pets.
 For instance, it is known to cause parvovirus in dogs.